BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-06-25-sql-with-python.md

 ```
 You can also select data from more than 2 data tables through incorporating multiple joins (see [RealPython](https://realpython.com/python-sql-libraries/) for an example).

+There are many more options of how to make use of information stored in Relational Database Management Systems.
+We can for example count the number of subregions per country through the command COUNT and GROUP BY.
+We can also filter on the matched observations in our two respective databases through WHERE, and many more.
+You will get the grip as soon as you start experimenting with Pyhton and SQL on your own.